awslabs/aws-iot-device-client/README.md

 * Private Key: Path of the newly created private key file
 * FP Status: A boolean value stating if the Fleet Provision process was completed earlier.

+The runtime-config file is stored on your device at ```~/.aws-iot-device-client/aws-iot-device-client-runtime.conf```.
-If the AWS IoT Device Client is restarted in future, it will read the runtime config file and will use the certificate, private key and thing name as mentioned in the runtime config while connecting to AWS IoT core **only if the value of 'completed-fp' parameter is true**.
+If the AWS IoT Device Client is restarted in future, it reads the runtime config file, and will use the certificate, private key and thing name mentioned in the runtime config while connecting to AWS IoT core **only if the value of 'completed-fp' parameter is true**.

 ##### Example Fleet Provisioning Runtime Config: